Gurkiratcodemaster/Gurkiratcodemaster.github.io/Activity_report_of_induction_program.md

 # MY INDUCTION PROGRAM REPORT
 ## Day 1
+The First day of my college, is started in College Guruduwara Sahib where I listen to kirtan which flies my nervousness into heavean and After that Pr.
+Dr. Sehijpal Singh Welcome all the students in GNDEC campus and tell the students about the campus facility and benefits.
+IAS Harleen parmar is invited as a cheif guest.
+Many other peoples arrive their  and do their speeches and motivate students to do hard work and enjoyment in your four years of college journey, And after all the speeches the Induction program of day one ended.
 ## Day 2
-On this day firstly Dr. Arvind dhingra sir come on stage and they tell us about various socities and clubs like Data scince club, Parwaaz club, ITian club, ISHRAI, PFA, TSTE, SAE and many others.They get 22 students from the auditorium and perform a strategy game and after that, every student can introduce yourself.
-Sir tells us that "The best music in the world is our heart beat.
+On this day firstly Dr. Arvind dhingra sir come on stage and they tell us about various **socities** and **clubs** like Data scince club, Parwaaz club, ITian club, ISHRAI, PFA, TSTE, SAE and many others.They get 22 students from the auditorium and perform a strategy game and after that, every student can introduce yourself.
+Sir tells us that *"The best music in the world is our heart beat"*.
-They taught us about different types of memberships like Member, active member, executive member, office bearer.
+They taught us about different types of memberships :
+1. Member
+2. Active member
+3. executive member
+4. office bearer

 After this, Dr. Parminder singh comes, they tells us about NCC and NSS and other events.
 They also tell us about sports facility for physical activities and workshops.
 At the end Dr. H.S.
-Rai sir comes, he tell students about 3ps for success first is passion, second is persistence and third is Patience
+Rai sir comes, he tell students about 3ps for success-
+1. Passion
+2. Persistance
+3. Patience
 ## Day 3
 On third day of Induction program, we attend classes of math and UHV (Universal human values).In Maths class teacher taught us about some basics of integration like partial fraction and integration by parts.
 My UHV class is attended by Prof.Jasmine in which they teach us about value education, Why we need